Start Printed Page 15084

 - Minimizing the burden on those who must respond.
 This includes exploring the use of appropriate automated, electronic, mechanical, or other technological collection techniques.

 OMB is required to make a decision concerning the collection of information contained in these proposed regulations between 30 and 60 days after publication of this document in the Federal Register.
 Therefore, to ensure that OMB gives your comments full consideration, it is important that OMB receives your comments by April 17, 2014.
-This does not affect the deadline for your comments to us on the proposed regulations.
+This does not affect the deadline Start Printed Page 15087for your comments to us on the proposed regulations.

 Intergovernmental Review: This program is subject to Executive Order 12372 and the regulations in 34 CFR part 79.
 One of the objectives of the Executive order is to foster an intergovernmental partnership and a strengthened federalism.
 The Executive order relies on processes developed by State and local governments for coordination and review of proposed Federal financial assistance.